ds4dm/ecole/docs/discussion/seeding.rst

 This means that, by default, Ecole environment will generate different episodes (and in particular different initial states) after each new call to :py:meth:`~ecole.environment.EnvironmentComposer.reset`.
-To do so, the environment keeps a :py:class:`~ecole.RandomEngine` (random state) between episodes, and start a new episode by calling :py:meth:`~ecole.typing.Dynamics.set_dynamics_random_state` on the underlying :py:class:`~ecole.typing.Dynamics`.
+To do so, the environment keeps a :py:class:`~ecole.RandomGenerator` (random state) between episodes, and start a new episode by calling :py:meth:`~ecole.typing.Dynamics.set_dynamics_random_state` on the underlying :py:class:`~ecole.typing.Dynamics`.
-The latter set random elements of the state including, but not necessary limited to, the :py:class:`~ecole.scip.Model` random seed, by consuming random numbers from the :py:class:`~ecole.environment.RandomeEngine`.
+The latter set random elements of the state including, but not necessary limited to, the :py:class:`~ecole.scip.Model` random seed, by consuming random numbers from the :py:class:`~ecole.environment.RandomeGenerator`.
 That way, the :py:class:`~ecole.environment.Environment` can avoid generating identical episodes while letting :py:class:`~ecole.typing.Dynamics` decide what random parameters need to be set.

-The :py:meth:`~ecole.environment.Environment.seed` method is really one of the environment, because it seeds the :py:class:`~ecole.RandomEngine`, not direclty the episode for the :py:class:`~ecole.typing.Dynamics`.
+The :py:meth:`~ecole.environment.Environment.seed` method is really one of the environment, because it seeds the :py:class:`~ecole.RandomGenerator`, not direclty the episode for the :py:class:`~ecole.typing.Dynamics`.

-When not explicitly seeded, :py:class:`~ecole.typing.Environment` use a :py:class:`~ecole.RandomEngine` derived from Ecole's global source of randomness by invoking :py:func:`ecole.spawn_random_engine`.
+When not explicitly seeded, :py:class:`~ecole.typing.Environment` use a :py:class:`~ecole.RandomGenerator` derived from Ecole's global source of randomness by invoking :py:func:`ecole.spawn_random_generator`.
 By default this source is truly random, but it can be controlled with :py:func:`ecole.seed`.

-Similarily, an :py:class:`~ecole.typing.InstanceGenerator` default random engine derived from Ecole global source of randomness.
+Similarily, an :py:class:`~ecole.typing.InstanceGenerator` default random generator derived from Ecole global source of randomness.

 As examples, we provide the following snippets.